sous-chefs/docker/README.md

 ## Cookbook Dependencies

-This cookbook has a loose dependency on the official docker repositories, which can be installed with [chef-apt-docker](https://supermarket.chef.io/cookbooks/chef-apt-docker) or [chef-yum-docker](https://supermarket.chef.io/cookbooks/chef-yum-docker) cookbooks.
-You may choose to use your OS version of docker, but you may run into issues such as the docker group being named differently.
+This cookbook automatically sets up the upstream Docker package repositories.
+If you would like to use your own repositories this functionality can be disabled and you can instead setup the repos yourself with yum_repository/apt_repository resources or the [chef-apt-docker](https://supermarket.chef.io/cookbooks/chef-apt-docker) / [chef-yum-docker](https://supermarket.chef.io/cookbooks/chef-yum-docker) cookbooks.

 ## Docker Group